NITHIN3387/Recipe-website/README.md

 npm start

-Note: please modify the .env file according to your requirment
+Note: please modify the .env file according to your requirment (PORT: 4000)